 Parents will only receive one offer and will not hear from any school unable to offer their child a place.

-The qualifying score for entry for 2021 was be 205 and the priority score was 224.
+The qualifying score for entry for 2022 was 205 and the priority score was 224.

 Parents/carers MUST complete a Local Authority (LA) preference form.

 These are available from your child’s school or your home Local Authority.